Measuring Success

 As Field Catalysts We Have Impacted Community Change

-While the Coalition did not have a direct role in its inception, it is important to note that Eldorado also has a Children’s Cabinet under the leadership of Dr. Matt Buckman, the Mayor and the School Superintendent.
+It is important to note that Eldorado also has a Children’s Cabinet under the leadership of Dr. Matt Buckman, the Mayor and the School Superintendent .
+The Coalition did not have a role in its inception but considers them an important partner in our work.
 For more information contact Dr. Buckman at the Stress and Trauma Treatment Center.

 Parents and Teachers Have a New Shared Understanding of School Readiness